ellysh/league-of-legends-fundamentals-en/manuscript/Psychology/expert-training.md

 High-level players continue to learn.
 They are deepening their knowledge and understanding of various aspects of the game.
 It is impossible to develop and improve one's rank without ongoing learning.

 The learning process is crucial for players of all levels.
-Let's explore it in detail.
+Let us explore it in detail.

 ### 1.1.1 Deliberate practice